Juan Rodriguez Cabrillo High School: Academics

-These SLC's are providing Cabrillo students with more options after high school—ranging from college to military (NJROTC) and career opportunities.
+These SLC's provide Cabrillo students with more options after high school—ranging from college to military (NJROTC) and career opportunities.

 College admissions

 The Class of 2021 spans throughout California within the California State University and University of California system, although alumni especially committed to universities in Southern California.
 The most popular destinations within both systems are Long Beach State (54 alumni), UC Santa Barbara (5 alumni), and Cal State Dominguez Hills (3 alumni).
 Long Beach Cabrillo graduates are granted two years of free tuition at Long Beach City College, which has a dedicated Transfer Admission Guarantee resource center for transferring to the majority of UC and CSU Campuses.
 Admissions at private universities are sparse, but enrollments have occurred at USC and Cal Lutheran.
 Below are admissions tables derived from the University of California and California State University for the Class of 2021:

 Counselors

 The school has 4 pathways, therefore there are multiple counselors specific for each pathway.
 Two of the counselors manage 9th graders, and the rest manage 10-12th graders.